mcrowe/mcrowe.github.com/source/_posts/2012-04-14-10-uncommon-but-useful-activerecord-relation-methods.markdown

 ### 7. `none`

 Likewise, sometimes you want an `ActiveRecord::Relation` that contains no objects.
 Returning an empty array is usually not a great idea if the consumer of your API is expecting a relation object.
-Instead, you can use none.
+Instead, you can use `none`.

 ```ruby
 def filter(filter_name)